Johnson will face MPs to ‘set record straight’ after being fined over partygate

 Conservative former cabinet minister Karen Bradley suggested Mr Johnson should quit.

-The Staffordshire Moorlands MP said in a statement to the StokeonTrentLive website: “My constituents know that I have been clear that those that make the rules must not break them, whether intentionally or otherwise.
+The Staffordshire Moorlands MP said: “My constituents know that I have been clear that those that make the rules must not break them, whether intentionally or otherwise.
 The public are right to expect the highest standards of behaviour from their leaders.”

 She said “law breaking in Downing Street is unforgivable” but the war in Ukraine meant there was a need to “act responsibly so as to not make the situation worse”.